MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-null-modem-cable-connection-in-visual-studio.md

 ---
 title: Setting Up Kernel-Mode Debugging over a Serial Cable in Visual Studio
-description: You can use Microsoft Visual Studio to set up and perform kernel-mode debugging over a null-modem cable.
-Null-modem cables are serial cables that have been configured to send data between two serial ports. ms.assetid: 9E50AA5F-92A2-4360-BB21-A9D4F3E9CA83
+description: You can use Microsoft Visual Studio to set up and perform kernel-mode debugging over a null-modem cable. ms.assetid: 9E50AA5F-92A2-4360-BB21-A9D4F3E9CA83
 ---